Claude Code SEO: Automated Blog Optimization Guide

 Issue #1: Title Length Crisis

-5 of 7 posts exceeded the 60-character SERP display limit, meaning search engines were truncating titles and reducing click-through rates.
+Over 70% of posts exceeded the 60-character SERP display limit, meaning search engines were truncating titles and reducing click-through rates.

 Before optimization: